alifwahid/alifwahid.github.io/_posts/2018-07-11-starting-out-with-jekyll-and-github-pages.md

 Keeping a public blog appeals to me only as a means to entertain my future self.
 That boils down to writing plain text now, and reading the typeset pages later.
 Everything else is irrelevant.
 So it shouldn't be hard to see why a statically generated site is my preference.
-Of course, there are many other pros, and a handful of cons, when dealing with static sites.
+Of course there are many other pros, and a handful of cons, when dealing with static sites.
 It turns out that Jekyll and GitHub Pages make them all irrelevant, too.